Scott Farquhar Sells 7,665 Shares of Atlassian (NASDAQ:TEAM) Stock

 - On Friday, November 7th, Scott Farquhar sold 7,665 shares of Atlassian stock.
 The stock was sold at an average price of $155.58, for a total value of $1,192,520.70.

-A number of brokerages have recently weighed in on TEAM.
-Bank of America started coverage on shares of Atlassian in a report on Tuesday, September 23rd.
-They issued a “neutral” rating and a $200.00 price objective for the company.
-Mizuho lifted their target price on shares of Atlassian from $235.00 to $245.00 and gave the stock an “outperform” rating in a research report on Friday, October 31st.
-Cowen reissued a “hold” rating on shares of Atlassian in a research note on Monday, October 27th.
-Truist Financial set a $210.00 price target on shares of Atlassian in a research report on Friday, October 31st.
-Finally, Robert W. Baird set a $230.00 price objective on Atlassian in a research note on Friday, October 31st.
-One equities research analyst has rated the stock with a Strong Buy rating, twenty have assigned a Buy rating, nine have given a Hold rating and one has issued a Sell rating to the company’s stock.
-According to data from MarketBeat, the stock has an average rating of “Moderate Buy” and a consensus price target of $239.44.
+Several research analysts recently commented on the stock.
+UBS Group cut their price objective on shares of Atlassian from $215.00 to $185.00 and set a “neutral” rating for the company in a report on Friday, October 24th.
+Cowen reaffirmed a “hold” rating on shares of Atlassian in a report on Monday, October 27th.
+Oppenheimer reduced their price target on Atlassian from $300.00 to $275.00 and set an “outperform” rating for the company in a research report on Monday, July 21st.
+TD Cowen dropped their price objective on Atlassian from $220.00 to $205.00 and set a “hold” rating on the stock in a report on Monday, October 27th.
+Finally, Weiss Ratings reaffirmed a “sell (e+)” rating on shares of Atlassian in a report on Wednesday, October 8th.
+One investment analyst has rated the stock with a Strong Buy rating, twenty have issued a Buy rating, nine have given a Hold rating and one has assigned a Sell rating to the stock.
+Based on data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and an average target price of $239.44.

 Atlassian Company Profile